-There's very little that unites the vast array of beautiful designer handbags for 2019 apart from the fact they are, indeed, beautiful designer handbags.
-These days, rather than one overarching silhouette or finish leading the charge for all bags everywhere, you'll find that each high-fashion brand has the style that most suits their unique aesthetic.
+There's very little that unites the vast array of beautiful designer handbags for 2019 apart from the fact they are, indeed, the best designer handbags.
+These days, rather than one overarching silhouette or finish leading the charge for all bags, you'll find that each high-fashion brand has the style that most suits its unique aesthetic.
 So forget the notion that only satchels can be stylish when shoulder bags are out or that bucket drawstring totes are the only thing to be seen carrying.
 Trust us—there's a deluxe bag out there for everyone.

-If you like your investments to be loud, flashy and conspicuous, it's likely you'll be drawn to Fendi's new embellished Baguettes.
-If you're still adhering to the Phoebe Philo school of hushed luxury, Chloé's simple shoulder bag may become your new go-to thanks to its minimal detailing and chic "C" logo.
-It looks like the interest in backpacks has waned slightly, and clutches continue have grown in popularity thanks to Bottega Veneta, but the runways of autumn/winter 2019 do play host to a wide array of new ideas if you're looking for something subtle but unusual.
+If you like your investments to be loud, flashy, and conspicuous, it's likely you'll be drawn to Fendi's new embellished baguettes.
+If you're still adhering to the Phoebe Philo school of hushed luxury, Chloé's simple shoulder bag might become your new go-to thanks to its minimal detailing and chic C logo.
+It looks like the interest in backpacks has waned slightly, and clutches continue have grown in popularity thanks to Bottega Veneta, but the runways played host to a wide array of new ideas if you're looking for something subtle but unusual.

-There is a lot of buzz surrounding Bottega Veneta this season thanks to the new creative director Daniel Lee, who has debuted two new bags for the house, the Maxi and the Pouch.
-This oversized slouchy clutch bag was a real hit at fashion month—especially the stone colour Pernille Teisbaek is carrying below.
+There is a lot of buzz surrounding Bottega Veneta this season thanks to the new creative director, Daniel Lee, who has debuted two new bags for the house, the Maxi and the Pouch.
+This oversize slouchy clutch bag was a real hit at fashion month—especially the stone color Pernille Teisbaek is carrying below.
 Since then celebs have taken to it (Rosie Huntington-Whiteley in particular) and it's been near-impossible to find them in stock.

 Barely a bag, struggling to even be a purse, somehow the world's teeniest, tiniest mini tote from Jacquemus has proven to be a big smash.
-Le Chiquitos sell out as soon as they drop online and have a following that expands way beyond the UK and Europe—this is Instagram and collectable fashion fodder as it's most ironic, and that's before we get to the necklace version…
+Le Chiquito bags sell out as soon as they drop online and have a following that expands way beyond the U.S.—this is Instagram and collectible-fashion fodder, as it's most ironic, and that's before we get to the necklace version.

-Chloé's new bag, the C, might be our favourite of the Parisian's brands many It bags to date.
-Featuring a jumbo "C" on the front (how'd you guess?), this elegant new range includes flap-fronted messengers, shoulder bags and clutches in all of those sumptuous, earthy colours you'd associate with a catwalk full of #ChloéGirls.
+Chloé's new bag, the C, might be our favourite of the Parisian brand's many It bags to date.
+Featuring a jumbo C on the front (how'd you guess?), this elegant new range includes flap-fronted messengers, shoulder bags, and clutches in all of those sumptuous, earthy colors you'd associate with a runway full of #ChloéGirls.

 Finally, our prayers have been answered.
 The Baguette is back with a big, loud bang.
-Whether rendered in denim with fluoro stitching or embellished up to its eyeballs in beading, these new Baguettes are not for the shy and retiring.
+Whether rendered in denim with fluoro stitching or embellished up to its eyeballs in beading or gold velvet, these new Baguettes are not for the shy and retiring.
 Fashion girls everywhere have been snapping up secondhand versions, but now that the brand is re-releasing them, there's a chance to grab a box-fresh version all over again.

-Mulberry's chain-fastened Keeley bag has proven to be a hit inside the Who What Wear office, particularly in the more adventurous colours and finishes, like this dreamy blue.
-You can get it in multiple sizes (but even the small one can carry a lot) and we're also keen on the lizard print as well as the more crafty woven styles.
+Mulberry's chain-fastened Keeley bag has proven to be a hit inside the Who What Wear office, particularly in the more adventurous colors and finishes, like this dreamy blue.
+You can get it in multiple sizes (but even the small one can carry a lot), and we're also keen on the lizard print as well as the more crafty woven styles.

-There's no end to the '90s revivals on planet fashion but this little bag has to be the chicest part of the comeback overall.
-The Rachel bag from accessories label By Far has been picked up by literally every influencer going, and spawned many a copycat on the high street.
+There's no end to the '90s revivals on planet fashion, but this little bag has to be the chicest part of the comeback overall.
+The Rachel bag from accessories label By Far has been picked up by literally every influencer and spawned many a copycat.
 It's been hard work tracking down both the plain tan version and its mock-croc iteration as those two finishes have been the most popular of all, but there are more coming onto By Far's own website soon.

-There are so many coveted styled in Gucci's handbag famiglia that it can be hard to keep up.
-All the pieces that have been created under Alessandro Michele still stand up as worthwhile investment pieces, but if you're looking for the latest and greatest, you need to know about the horse-bit adorned collection of Zumi handbags.
-They're inspired by a Gucci bag from the 1960s and you'll find it in different styles, from this neat cross-body to more elaborate totes.
+There are so many coveted styles in Gucci's handbag famiglia that it can be hard to keep up.
+All the pieces that have been created under Alessandro Michele still stand up as worthwhile investment pieces, but if you're looking for the latest and greatest, you need to know about the horse-bit-adorned collection of Zumi handbags.
+They're inspired by a Gucci bag from the 1960s, and you'll find them in different styles, from this neat crossbody to more elaborate totes.

 From the first Celine collection of new creative director Hedi Slimane comes a different era for the French brand's accessories department.
 His designs are sturdier and fiercer.
 Take this already celebrity-endorsed "C" bag as a prime example of what we're talking about.

-As the brand buyers have been raving about (they all fell head-over-heels for the spring 2019 show), you'll start to see the Paco Rabanne more from here on out.
-Signature chainmail from the '60s is being reworked for the modern age, and every cool girl is trying to get their hands on the silver or gold Iconic bags.
+As the brand buyers have been raving about (they all fell head over heels for the S/S 19 show), Paco Rabanne will be more visible from here on out.
+Signature chain mail from the '60s is being reworked for the modern age, and every cool girl is trying to get her hands on the silver or gold Iconic bags.

-I was pleased as punch when I managed to get hold of a Baozi bag from new French handbag brand, Elleme, before they were available in the UK.
-They were still relatively unknown at the beginning of the year, but thanks to Instagram these little beauties have become a cult hit among the style set.
-The circular handle and raffia finish make both trending pieces instantly recognisable, but there are many different iterations to discover in their full collection.
+I was pleased as punch when I managed to get hold of a Baozi bag from new French handbag brand Elleme.
+It was still relatively unknown at the beginning of the year, but thanks to Instagram, these little beauties have become a cult hit among the style set.
+The circular handle and raffia finish make both trending pieces instantly recognizable, but there are many different iterations to discover in the full collection.
 FYI, the Baozi is a slightly smaller version of the Raisin.

 Burberry's leather TB crossbody bag is bound to become a new classic.
 It's an elegant and timeless shape, and the TB monogram is a nod to the founder Thomas Burberry.
 It was designed by the English graphic designer Peter Saville.